pintolx/Regression-Analysis-With-Keras/README.md

 In this part we try to improve performance of the model by using a larger model (adding an extra layer to the model), however, we get worse results than the ones in part 2.
 The code is in the bostonhousingdatamodeltuning file

 Part 4
-We shall attempt to improve performance by reducing the size of the model.
+We shall attempt to improve performance by reducing the size of the model, and increasing the number of neurons in the hidden layer.
+Along with that we standardize the data using pipelines to eliminate leakages